RootstockCollective/collective-rewards-sc/docs/src/src/interfaces/IGovernanceManagerRootstockCollective.sol/interface.IGovernanceManagerRootstockCollective.md

 Validates if the given account is the foundation treasury.

-_Reverts with `NotFoundationTreasury` if the account is not the foundation treasury._
+_Reverts with `NotFoundationTreasury` if the caller is not the foundation treasury._

 ```solidity
 function validateFoundationTreasury(address account_) external view;